msharp/elixir-statistics/README.md

 The docs are hosted on [hexdocs.pm/statistics](http://hexdocs.pm/statistics/).

+## Performance

+This is not a library to use if you need fast computation.

+Everything is implemented in Elixir.
+Many of the implementations use slow approximations, numerical function integration, or trial-and-error methods.

+There is much room for improvement.
+To make this library really fast (and precise), we would probably need to interface with existing C libraries.

 ## Roadmap

 This library is evolving.

-I plan to add most common statistical tests and a more complete set of distributions.
+I plan to add common statistical tests and most common distributions.

 ## Contributing

-I'd love to accept pull requests.
+I will accept pull requests.

 If you want to contribute, please create a topic branch with tests.